 Thus, instead of feeling guilty for it or undervaluing yourself, be open and transparent.
 Next to your recent job that has been lost due to the ongoing crisis, add in brackets that the job loss is due to the COVID.
 And there is nothing to hide, plus it adds to your credibility as an honest employee.

 Accept the truth with grace and display your honesty upfront while conversing with HRs.
-Note that recruiters deal with many candidates and make out who is honest and who is not.
+Note that recruiters deal with many candidates and can make out who is honest and who is not.

 Choose your employer